Javosec/hosted-n8n/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 ## Current Issues and Resolutions

-Based on our review and initial testing, the following issues have been identified and require resolution before proceeding:
+Based on our review and testing, the following issues have been identified and addressed:

 ### 1. Nginx Restart Loop

-**Issue**: Nginx container is repeatedly restarting, likely due to dependencies on unavailable services.
+**Issue**: Nginx container was repeatedly restarting, likely due to dependencies on unavailable services.

 **Root Cause**:
 - Legacy upstream directives that expect services to be available
 - Improper error handling when services are unavailable
 - Historical tight coupling with n8n and other application services

-**Resolution Plan**:
-- Redesign upstream directives with proper fallback mechanisms
+- Nginx configuration path issue - nginx was looking for configuration files in `/etc/nginx/sites-enabled/` but the mount was to `/home/groot/nginx`

+**Resolution**:
+- Created a minimal.conf file that allows nginx to start without dependencies
-- Implement effective error handling and maintenance pages
+- Implemented proper error handling with maintenance pages
-- Make nginx configuration truly agnostic to service availability
-- Test nginx startup with minimal configuration
+- Fixed the path issue by creating symbolic links from `/etc/nginx/sites-enabled/` to `/home/groot/nginx/sites-enabled/*`
+- Added multiple fallback mechanisms in upstream directives

 ### 2. Rootless Docker Environment Issues